ringlej/ptxdist/doc/daily_work.rst

 Read their ``README.md`` for further details.

-Please note: as of July 2014 you need at least an *ICECC* in its version 1.x.
+..
+Important:: as of July 2014 you need at least an *ICECC* in its version 1.x.
 Older revisions are known to not work.

 Enabling PTXdist for the Distributed Compiler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~